JagadeeshTalari/365_Days_Code_Challenge/Readme.md

     - Today 13th of Nov - Read Docs of Javascript reading DOM concepts
     - finished 3 basic dom assignments out of 60.
 5% of DOM projects done

+### 14/11/22:
+    - Not a productive day, but tried to make some progress.
+    - Day didn't go well.
+Trying to build a habit of reading docs but struggling.
+    - read docs related to DOM-JavaScript.